Early Voting Centers in Northwest Arkansas

-Early voting for the Nov.
-3 general election, nonpartisan judicial runoff, school board races and special elections continues and Nov.
-2.
+Early voting for the Tuesday's general election, nonpartisan judicial runoff, school board races and special elections continues through Monday.

 Voters may cast a ballot at any polling place in the county where they are registered to vote.
 Voters must provide a form of identification.
 No bags or purses are allowed in the Benton County Administration Building.